Best Amusement Park in Every State

 North Dakota: Thunder Road Amusement Park

 If it’s carnival-type rides that you seek in North Dakota, you may have to wait for North Dakota’s State Fair.
 But if you’re into North Dakota’s outdoorsy, adventuresome spirit, then check out Fargo’s Thunder Road Amusement Park, featuring go-karting, bumper cars, laser tag, and mini golf.
 It’s open from the end of April until the end of August.
-Find out the best state fair in every state.

 Ohio: Cedar Point